 All staff have an awareness of specific safeguarding areas.
 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 For example, NSPCC offers information for schools and colleges on the TES website and also on its own website www.nspcc.org.uk.
-Whysup also offers support to students and staff in relation to a variety of topics.

-We access broad government guidance on a range of safeguarding issues via the GOV.UK website, Bolton Safeguarding Partnership website and Greater Manchester Procedures.
+We access broad government guidance on a range of safeguarding issues via the GOV.UK website.
+Bolton Safeguarding Partnership website and Greater Manchester Procedures.